intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 - ##### Build the project

 Build the project using Maven because we need the jar file for running on the cluster.
-Go to the root directory of model-inference-flink and execute the mvn clean package command, which prepares the jar file for model-inference-flink:
+Go to the root directory of your model inference flink project and execute the mvn clean package command, which prepares the jar file for your model inference flink program:

 ```
 mvn clean package